annisayusoff/Analyzing-and-Reporting-on-Formula1-Data-Using-Azure-Databricks/README.md

 **6. Other Non-Functional Requirements**
 -	Ability to delete individual records.
 -	Ability to see history and time travel.
 -	Ability to roll back to a previous version.

+The solution architecture is as below image: